habamax/.vim/README.md

 things in the package.

-Key difference is implementation, I use 3 simple operators (add, remove and change surround) that are naturally dot repeatable without using `.` remapping or [repeat.vim](https://github.com/tpope/vim-repeat).
+Key difference is implementation, I use 3 simple operators (add, remove and change surround) that are naturally dot repeatable without using `.` mapping or [repeat.vim](https://github.com/tpope/vim-repeat).

 [![asciicast](https://asciinema.org/a/1257606.svg)](https://asciinema.org/a/1257606)